Learn what each icon and item means on the canvas. Understand what the different numbers, percentages, and lines represent.

 - The number directly under the page icon

-This number represents the total number of pageviews or individual people (depending on the filter you have set) that visited that page during the selected date range.
+This number represents the total number of individual people that visited that page during the selected date range.

 - The percentage between pages